Immersive-TechLab/MarketConfidenceWindsurf/README.md

 2. The default view shows the MSCI World Index for the past 5 years
 3. Enter a global event in the input field (e.g., "COVID-19 pandemic", "2008 financial crisis")
 4. View the analysis and the market chart adjusted to the relevant time period
+5. Create and manage investment portfolios with the Investment Manager
+6. Export investment strategy analysis as PDF reports
-5. Use the "Reset to Default View" button to return to the 5-year view
+7. Use the "Reset to Default View" button to return to the 5-year view

 ## Note

-For full functionality, an OpenAI API key is required.
-Without an API key, the application will provide limited functionality.
+This version of the application uses simulated data for market analysis and investment recommendations.

 ## Technologies Used

-- **Backend**: Python, Flask, Pandas, yfinance, OpenAI
+- **Backend**: Python, Flask
 - **Frontend**: React, Recharts, Axios